 —third parties who have previously expressed an interest

-in our services;
+in our services.

 —third parties with whom we have had no previous dealings.

-For our legitimate interests or those of a third party, ie to promote our business to
+For our legitimate interests or those of a third

 existing and former customers

-Log
+Log Data

 Cookie Policy

-To Other Sites
+Links To Other Sites

-We have no control over, and assume no responsibility for the
+We have no control over, and assume no responsibility for the content, privacy policies or practices of any third-party sites or services.

 Internet Advertising Bureau

-produced by the internet advertising industry which can be found at: http://www.youronlinechoices.eu
+A guide to behavioral advertising and online privacy has been produced by the internet advertising industry which can be found at: http://www.youronlinechoices.eu

 Marketing

-We have a legitimate interest in using your personal data for marketing purposes.
 This means we do not usually need your consent to send you marketing information.
 However, where consent is needed, we will ask for this separately and clearly.

 You have the right to opt out of receiving marketing communications at any time by:

-contacting us; or
+• Contacting us; or

-using the ‘unsubscribe’ link in emails.
+• Using the ‘unsubscribe’ link in emails.

-and/or services in the future, or if there are changes in the law, regulation, or the structure of our business.
+We may ask you to confirm or update your marketing preferences if you ask us to provide further products and/or services in the future, or if there are changes in the law, regulation, or the structure of our business.

 We will always treat your personal data with the utmost respect and never share it with other organisations outside the Getech group of companies.